Mahathikavikondala/Mahathikavikondala/README.md

-- 👋 Hi, I’m @Mahathi
+- 👋 Hi, I’m Mahathi
-- 🌱 I’m currently studying Computer sciences
-- 💞️ I’m looking to learn something new
 - 📫 How to reach me mahathikavikondala@gmail.com

 <!---